Pawtuckaway State Park

 Make a Reservation

-Reservations are now required at Pawtuckaway State Park: Visitors should make a reservation before arriving at the park as parking is limited.
+Book your trip to Pawtuckaway State Park (Starting March 12, Friday - Sunday only): Visitors should make a reservation before arriving at the park as parking is limited.
 Visitors who do not make a reservation will be turned away.
-When planning a visit, reservations must be made prior to the arrival and no later than 5pm the day of your visit.
+When planning a visit, reservations must be made prior to the arrival and no later than 3pm the day of your visit.
 Please plan ahead in the event the parking areas reach capacity.
+Note: Monday-Thursday will be normal off season conditions (unstaffed, no facilities, etc.).

 Parks Plate and Season Pass holders are also encouraged to make reservations.
 There will be a limited number of parking spaces set aside for plate/pass holders.
 There is a $1 non-refundalble online transaction fee.
 For more information visit our day-use reservation page.